Computer Science Senior Design Projects – Call for Proposals

 • Computational thinking, programming in different language paradigms, algorithms and data structures, computer organization, operating systems, and computer ethics.

-Students will often have taken computer science electives such as web information retrieval, data mining, databases, networks, security, graphics, compilers, and analysis of algorithms.
+Students will often have taken computer science electives such as web information retrieval, machine learning, extended reality (XR), databases, networks, security, graphics, compilers, and analysis of algorithms.
 It is common for students to work quickly to become conversant with new programming languages and technologies that are required in their projects.
 In summary, our students have received good preparation to contribute to our partnersʼ interests and expect that Senior Design teams are highly likely to deliver.

 Your Responsibility as a Client